 182. An award on agreed terms or order for termination can only be rendered after the constitution of the arbitral tribunal.
 Prior to the constitution of the arbitral tribunal, the proceedings are terminated by a communication from the Court (transmitted by the Secretariat).
-In such a case, the Secretariat must give advance notice to the parties that the Court may terminate the proceedings and any party may request that the Court proceed with the constitution of the arbitral tribunal in order that the arbitral tribunal determine and apportion the costs not agreed upon by the parties (Article 8(4)).
+In such a case, the Secretariat must give advance notice to the parties that the Court may terminate the proceedings and any party may request that the Court proceed with the constitution of the arbitral tribunal determine and apportion the costs not agreed upon by the parties (Article 8(4)).